meaniscule/digital-ocean-deployer/readme.md

 }
 ```

-- makes a new tree
+- makes a new tree and initializes a `--bare` git repo
 ```
 /home/ash/dog-site
 ├── live